epeenphrine/neetcode_rebuild/README.md

 # NEETcode rebuild

 ## About
-the project uses djangorestframework as backend to server contents/files and REACTjs as frontend to display the contents.
+the project uses djangorestframework as backend to serve contents/files and REACTjs as frontend to display the contents.

 ## Run
 ```pip install -r requirements.txt```\